-ALL RECIPIENTS of a multi-year discretionary award must submit an annual Grant Performance Report.
-The report should contain current performance and financial expenditure information for this grant.
-(34 CFR 75.118).
+ALL RECIPIENTS of a multi-year discretionary award must submit an annual Grant Performance Report (34 CFR 75.118).
+The annual performance report shall provide the most current performance and financial expenditure information that is sufficient to meet the reporting requirements of 2 CFR 200.327 and 200.328 and 34 CFR 75.590 and 75.720.

-IF YOU HAVE RECEIVED YOUR GRANT AWARD NOTIFICATION ELECTRONICALLY, THE ITEMS BELOW WILL NOT BE CHECKED.
-YOUR EDUCATION PROGRAM CONTACT WILL PROVIDE YOU WITH INFORMATION ABOUT YOUR PERFORMANCE REPORT SUBMISSIONS, INCLUDING THE DUE DATE, AS A GRANT TERM OR CONDITION IN BOX 10 ON THE GRANT AWARD NOTIFICATION, OR THROUGH ANOTHER NOTIFICATION AT A LATER TIME.
+YOUR EDUCATION PROGRAM CONTACT WILL PROVIDE YOU WITH INFORMATION ABOUT YOUR PERFORMANCE REPORT SUBMISSIONS, INCLUDING THE DUE DATE, AS A GRANT TERM OR CONDITION IN BOX 10 ON THE GRANT AWARD NOTIFICATION (GAN), OR THROUGH ANOTHER NOTIFICATION AT A LATER TIME.
+THE GRANT TERM OR CONDITION IN BOX 10 ON THE GAN OR ANOTHER NOTIFICATION MAY REFLECT ANY OF THE FOLLOWING: